Operating Principle of Single Photon Counters

 Active Quenching occurs when a fast discriminator senses the steep onset of the avalanche current and quickly reduces the bias voltage so that it is below breakdown momentarily.
 The bias is then returned to a value above the breakdown voltage in preparation for detection of the next photon.

-Blind Time is the time interval the detector spends in its recovery state.
+Dead Time is the time interval the detector spends in its recovery state.
 During this time, it is effectively blind to incoming photons.
-The blind time fraction, which is an inherent feature of an active quenching circuit, may be defined as the ratio of missed to incident events.
+The dead time fraction, which is an inherent feature of an active quenching circuit, may be defined as the ratio of missed to incident events.

 During an avalanche, some charges can be trapped inside the high field region.
 When these charges are released, they can trigger an avalanche.
 These spurious events are called Afterpulses.
 The life of those trapped charges is on the order of a few tenths of a microsecond.
 Hence, it is likely that an afterpulse occurs directly after a signal pulse.